artipie/artipie/README.md

     [Debian](https://github.com/artipie/artipie/wiki/debian),
     [Anaconda](https://github.com/artipie/artipie/wiki/anaconda)
     and [others](https://github.com/artipie/artipie/wiki/Configuration-Repository#supported-repository-types)
-  * It is database-free
   * It can host the data in the file system, [Amazon S3](https://aws.amazon.com/s3/) or in a storage defined by user
-  * Its quality of Java code is extraordinary high :)

 Learn more about Artipie in our [Wiki](https://github.com/artipie/artipie/wiki).